EduMIPS64/edumips64/readme.md

 * `test` runs unit tests; it depends on junit4.jar being added to the classpath

-* `debug-jar` builds a jar package that contains more debug information

 * `cli-jar` build a jar package containing an experimental CLI front-end

 * `src-release` builds a tar.bz2 file containing the source distribution